alcides/ml_machine_demo/Readme.md

 * If you want to run long experiments, implement a snashot mechanism that saves backups of the results, in the case the machine crashes.
 Also implement a restore functionality so that you can submit a 3-month job as 24h smaller jobs that continue from the previous results.
 This way, other people can still use the cluster between your smaller jobs.
 Do not be an hoarder of resources.
 * UV is a great tool for running different python versions with weird dependencies.
+* If you want to see the status of the GPUs in each machine: `srun -w opel nvidia-smi`
+* `sinfo` will give you the status of the cluster
+* `squeue` will show you the status of the queue